rust1d/Variegate/README.md

 Variegate token features a unique system of rewards and micro-staking to encourage holding for extended periods.
 All accounts holding at least 500k tokens are eligible to automatically earn rewards that increase over time based on their last sell.
-Rewards are paid out to holder in a different BEP20/BSC token each day.
+Rewards are paid out to holder in a different BEP20/BSC token by day.
 The rewards tokens paid to holder will be voted on by the Variegate community and changed on a regular basis.